 - Preheat oven to 350°.
 Grease and flour a 10-in. fluted tube pan.
 Place raisins in a small bowl; add boiling water to cover and let stand 5 minutes.
 Drain.

-- In a large bowl, whisk molasses, brown sugar, coffee, orange juice and oil until blended.
+- In a large bowl, whisk molasses, brown sugar, oil, coffee, orange juice and water until blended.
 In a small bowl, beat eggs on high speed 3-4 minutes or until thick and lemon-colored.
 In another bowl, whisk remaining cake ingredients.
 Add to molasses mixture alternately with eggs, mixing just until combined.
 Fold in raisins.

 - In a small bowl, mix glaze ingredients until smooth.
 Pour over cake.
-Yield: 12 servings.

 This is not a gingerbread for the faint of heart.
 It's a strong, in-your-face flavor which I love.
 I'm not wild about raisins so I substituted dried cranberries and loved it.
 I baked it for only 48 minutes because it was starting to pull away from the sides of the pan at that point.